How to Use Nettle To Handle Heavy Periods

 - Taboos and other traumas associated with sexuality.

-The medicinal plant for the job is nettle when it comes to treating heavy periods.
-Nettle helps naturally regulate your cycle without the risk of interfering with your hormones or side effects.
+Using nettle to handle heavy periods can actually be very effective.
+Nettle helps to naturally regulate your cycle without the risk of interfering with your hormones.

 Soup, broth, and nettle creams